Werx Academy

-The G702, also called the Application for Payment, provides a summary view of a project’s financials.
-It shows how much work has been completed, how much has already been paid, and how much is currently due.
+The G702, or Application for Payment, gives a summary view of a job's finances.
+It shows how much work is complete, how much you have already been paid, and how much is due now.

 - Summarizes contract value, completed work, and retainage

-- Displays total paid to date and balance due
+- Shows total paid to date and balance due

 - Helps owners and lenders verify project status

-The G703, or Continuation Sheet, breaks the project into detailed line items.
-Each item is tied to a Schedule of Values (SOV), making it easy to see progress and associated costs.
+The G703, or Continuation Sheet, breaks the job into detailed line items.
+Each item ties to a line on your schedule of values.
+That makes progress and costs easy to see.

 - Detailed breakdown of labor, materials, and tasks